david63/removemostonline/README.md

-# Schedule Topic Lock extension for phpBB
+# Remove Most Online extension for phpBB

 An extension to remove the most online statistic.